Poster Presentations & Opening Networking Reception

 Christopher Georgiadis, BA, Laura Bry, MS, Daniel M. Bagner, PhD, Jonathan S. Comer, PhD, Florida International University, Department of Psychology, Miami, Fl

-While tech-based mental health (MH) treatments have been found to address logistical barriers to children’s MH-care, perceptual barriers must be addressed to increase service engagement.
-The current study examined the effects of demographic and attitudinal factors on parents’ perceived helpfulness of MH-services across face-to-face and tech-based treatment modalities.
-Results indicate that tech-based treatments may not adequately target stigma-related beliefs about MH-care, and more research must be done to effectively engage high-stigma families using these treatments.
+While tech-based mental health treatments have been found to address logistical barriers to children’s mental health care, perceptual barriers must be addressed to increase service engagement.
+The current study examined the effects of demographic and attitudinal factors on parents’ perceived helpfulness of mental health services across face-to-face and tech-based treatment modalities.
+Results indicate that tech-based treatments may not adequately target stigma-related beliefs about mental health care, and more research must be done to effectively engage high-stigma families using these treatments.

 Anne Gadomski, MD,MPH, Bassett Research Institute, Bassett Medical Center, Cooperstown, NY; Marion Mossman, BA, Systems of Care Otsego County, Otsego County Mental Health, Cooperstown, NY; Susan Matt, MSSA, Otsego County Mental Health, Otsego County Health Department, Cooperstown, NY